monix/monix-kafka/docs/consumer.md

 title: Consumer
 ---

-_Monix Kafka_ abstracts the _Kafka Consumer API_ in form of `Observable` type, which would represent an unbounded stream of events consumed from the specified kafka topics.
+The _Monix Kafka_ consumer implementation relies in the underlying _Kafka Consumer API_, which would abstract an unbounded stream of events consumed from the specified kafka topics in form of `Observable`.

-Below table shows the two different ways of consuming from Kafka topics are available (Version 0.11.x and above):
+Below table shows the two available ways of consuming from _Kafka_ topics.
+(Version 0.11.x and above):

 |  __Signature__  | __Expected elements__ | __Stream element type__ |
   | :---: | :---: | :---: |
   | _KafkaConsumerObservable.apply_ | No _(auto commit can be enabled)_ | `ConsumerRecord[K, V]` |
   | _KafkaConsumerObservable.manualCommit_ | Manual commit | `CommittableMessage[K, V]` |

-These two will be further explained in code on next sections, but first let's review the _Consumer configuration_.
+These will be further explained in code on next sections, but first let's review the _Consumer configuration_.

 ### Consumer configuration